AUSTRALIAN CLASSIC RIFLE STOCKS

 What is left for me to do on a machined stock?
 The stock still needs final hand fitting to be done to the action inlet, which needs requisite skills, or the will to learn them.
 Stocks are generally machined with +0.025" extra wood on the outside, and slightly tight on the inlet.
 After fitting your metalwork, detail shaping, fitting of stock furniture, final sanding, finishing and checkering are required.
 A quality machined stock does not preclude ability required in fitting and finishing - but it makes a quality job much more easily.
 I do not offer "drop in fit" inlets.
 I focus on supplying customers who seek to work at the more demanding levels required to obtain a quality final result - and who appreciate options in style and fitting dimensions.
 My Blog entry of 15 May 2021 discusses this further.

-What grading and walnut blank selection do you have?
-I have a fantastic selection of walnut.
-It's up to your budget and taste.
-You can select for a working grade rifle, a neat sporting rifle, a beautiful elegant classic rifle, or an exhibition or museum grade piece.
-The grading system I use has been used in Australia for many years, and is explained in brief on the Walnut Grades page.
+What grading system do you have?
+The grading system I use has been used in Australia for many years, and is explained on the Walnut Grades page.

 I sent an enquiry via this sites submission form, and did not get a response.
 Why?
 Normally this is because my reply has been returned to my email inbox as undeliverable/undelivered, and no contact telephone number was provided.
 Please check your email system will accept my email address.
 If you have not received a reply from me, call me on 0401 442 768.
 The number and hours to contact me are both on the Contact page.